Top tips to protect your data and banking apps in case your phone’s ever stolen

 Make the most of the security features your phone provider is offering.

-For example, if you’ve got an iPhone, you can install Apple’s ‘stolen device protection’ which captures the device’s usual location.
+You can also install Apple’s ‘stolen device protection’ which captures the device’s usual location.

 It means if your phone is stolen and the thief attempts to change your passwords, use payments saved in Safari, view or set up a new Apple card somewhere unfamiliar, they will be unable to without further checks such as your fingerprint or Face ID.